 non-human primates demonstrated that treatment with NSCs

-trials in humans are required to determine the safety and
+in humans are required to determine the safety and efficacy of

 As demonstrated by the examples above, there is a vast array of research taking place which will provide answers about the use of stem cells to treat MS. Early results published thus far are promising.
 However larger, longer-term, controlled studies are needed to determine if stem cell therapies are safe and effective.
 Results of human clinical trials will make it possible to determine what kind of stem cells can be used, optimal delivery methods, and which forms of MS may benefit from the different stem cell procedures.

 - Iajimi, A.A. et al. Feasability of cell therapy in multiple sclerosis: A systematic review of 83 studies.
 IJHOSCR.
 2013; 7.

 - Holloman, J.P. et al. The development of hematopoietic and mesenchymal stem cell transplantation as an effective treatment for multiple sclerosis.
 Am J Stem Cell.
 2013; 2: 95-107.